|

 - Copacabana ** - Even the combo of Carmen Miranda and Groucho

-Marx as her agent can't breathe much life into this dud.
+Marx as her agent can't breathe life into this dud.

 - Down to Earth ** - Rita Hayworth as the Goddess of Dance

-comes to earth to help save a troubled Broadway musical pity she didn't fix this
+comes to earth to help a troubled Broadway musical – pity she

 film.